-Deep freeze grips U.S. Midwest, blamed for at least eight deaths
+Deep freeze grips U.S. Midwest, blamed for at least 12 deaths

 Banks and stores closed for business.
 Waste Management Inc, a major trash collection company, said it canceled pickups in counties across the Midwest on Wednesday and Thursday.

-The bitter cold was caused by a displacement of the polar vortex, a stream of air that normally spins around the stratosphere over the North Pole, but whose current was disrupted and was now pushing south.
+The bitter cold was caused by a displacement of the polar vortex, a stream of air that normally spins around the stratosphere over the North Pole but whose current was disrupted and was now pushing south.

 Officials opened warming centers across the Midwest, and in Chicago, police stations were open to anyone seeking refuge.
 Five city buses were also deployed to serve as mobile warming centers for homeless people, while city police handed out hats, jackets and blankets.

-The Chicago Police Department said it could encourage people to get out of the cold.
+The Chicago Police Department said it was urging people to get out of the cold.
 “But we will never force someone,” police officer Michael Carroll said.

 U.S. homes and businesses will likely use record amounts of natural gas for heating on Wednesday, according to energy analysts.